christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 5.2 Later Dragon Bloodline Descendants
 Part 2: The Fall of the Dragon Kings
 6 The Demographic Erasure of the Scythian-Aryan Hegemony
+6.1 Plagues and Biological Warfare
-6.1 The Flavian Coup: The Accountants Take Over (c.
+6.2 The Flavian Coup: The Accountants Take Over (c.
 50 BCE – 300 CE)
-6.2 China: The Han Synthesis and the Tartarian Genocide
+6.3 China: The Han Synthesis and the Tartarian Genocide
-6.3 Ancient India: The Mauryan Mirage
+6.4 Ancient India: The Mauryan Mirage
-6.4 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
+6.5 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
-6.5 The Americas\
+6.6 The Americas\
-6.5.1 Genetic Evidence of Transoceanic Contact\
+6.6.1 Genetic Evidence of Transoceanic Contact\
-6.5.2 Nautical Proof of Atlantic-Capable Fleets\
+6.6.2 Nautical Proof of Atlantic-Capable Fleets\
 7.5 Where Did The Scythian Aryans Go?
 The Refugia
 Part 3: Rewriting History
 8 How R1a Was Purged from History